Thornhill (band)

-Thornhill are an Australian alternative metal band from Melbourne, formed in 2015.
+Thornhill are an Australian heavy metal band from Melbourne, formed in 2015.
+Their style is primarily described as alternative metal and metalcore.
 The band currently consists of vocalist Jacob Charlton, guitarist Ethan McCann, drummer Ben Maida, and bass guitarist Nick Sjogren.
 Thornhill have released three studio albums: The Dark Pool (2019), Heroine (2022) and Bodies (2025), and two EPs: 13 (2016) and Butterfly (2018).

 History

 Foundation and early years (2015–2017)

 The band had its initial beginnings in 2015 when Jacob Charlton, Ben Maida, Sam Anderson and Ethan McCann began performing in Battle of the Bands competitions whilst at high-school at Vermont Secondary College in outer suburban Melbourne.

 The band's first formal release occurred in 2016 with debut single "XY" on 2 June 2016, featuring Void of Vision's Jack Bergin.
 Soon after in August 2016, Thornhill released their debut EP, 13, before going on to produce the self-released single "Temperer" in May 2017.

-After a positive critical reception to 13 and "Temperer", the band toured as support acts for several Australian local metal bands including Void of Vision and Hellions.
+After a critical reception to 13 and "Temperer", the band toured as support acts for several Australian local metal bands including Void of Vision and Hellions.
 In 2017 the band won a Triple J Unearthed competition to support the British band Architects as part of their 2017 tour of Australia.
 The publicity following this, as well as ongoing airtime on Triple J radio, including on the 'Home and Hosed' segment, saw the band go on to support Alpha Wolf, The Brave, Graves and, one of the band's early influences, Northlane in 2017.
 The band released of the single "Limbo" on 15 August 2017.
 Thornhill finished 2017 as Triple J's weekly feature artist in November.

 During late 2017 guitarist, Sam Anderson, left the band and was replaced by Matt van Duppen, who at the time was also guitarist for heavy-act Better Half.